 Ask your school for assistance.

 Given the amount of challenges associated with language learning and dyslexia, it’s worth it to have a chat with your teacher and learn more about specific resources or even additional native speaker tutors that might be available to you.
 Adapting the method of instruction can make a big difference for dyslexic kids struggling with a foreign tongue.

-For teachers looking for tips on helping dyslexic students in the classroom.
+For teachers looking for more tips on helping dyslexic students in the classroom, try this article.

 Languages are hard

 Don’t be discouraged and keep in mind that everyone struggles with their second language.
 One of the reasons why languages are so hard is you’re not just learning a language, you’re learning how to learn a language as well!